1. Home

 Fuel: Turbo-petrol

-X-Factor: An SUV with great looks and even better handling, now with more features.
+X-Factor: An SUV with a striking design and even sharper handling, now enhanced with more features.

 Pros